 Finally, if your garbage disposal seems to be working just fine, but your sink is slow-draining or you’re constantly running for the plunger, your problem might have nothing to do with the disposal.
 We’re happy to help you figure out what’s up.

 It’s time to call a plumber.
 We don’t recommend tearing apart your disposal because we don’t want you to do permanent and expensive damage.
-We’re Northwest Arkansas & SW Missouri’s most-trusted plumbers, and we can handle whatever your disposal wants to throw at us.
+We’re Northwest Arkansas & Missouri’s most-trusted plumbers, and we can handle whatever your disposal wants to throw at us.
 (Hopefully not literally.)
 Give us a call!